dequelabs/axe-core/doc/API.md

 ##### Description

-A querySelectorAll implementation that works on the virtual DOM and Shadow DOM by manually walking the tree instead of relying on DOM API methods which don't step into Shadow DOM.
+A querySelectorAll implementation that works on the virtual DOM and Shadow DOM by manually walking the flattened tree instead of relying on DOM API methods which don’t step into Shadow DOM.

 Note: while there is no `axe.utils.querySelector` method, you can reproduce that behavior by accessing the first item returned in the array.